Emertechs-Labs/e-chain/docs/deployment/README.md

 3. Copy the **Project ID**
 4. Configure allowed domains in project settings

+**Note**: For development/demo purposes, you can use `'demo-project-id-for-development'` as a fallback that won't cause API errors.
+The app will work with local wallet configurations.

 ## 📦 Local Development Setup

 ### 1. Clone and Install